Damnerz/Damnerz/README.md

 - Exploring and experimenting with custom firmware and ROMs on devices
 - Watching videos about old computers (*e.g., Apple II, BBC Micro, MSX, Amiga, 486,...*)
 - Watching "hard modding" of video game consoles (*e.g., Nintendo DS family systems, Nintendo 3DS family systems...*)
-- Following modding and homebrew scenes (especially Nintendo DS & 3DS, also Wii U and PS Vita)
+- Following modding and homebrew scenes (*especially Nintendo DS & 3DS, also Wii U and PS Vita*)
 - Exploring crazy *Doom* ports to unconventional devices

 #### **Creative Projects**:
 - Creating *Doom* maps using Ultimate Doom Builder
 - 3D modeling and designing in Blender
-- Programming and experimenting with code for personal projects
+- Programming and experimenting with code for personal projects and school project
-- Building and tinkering with DIY tech setups
+- Building and tinkering with DIY tech setups (e.g. *Arduino*)

 #### **High-Tech Interests**:
 - Keeping up with the latest advancements in AI, robotics, and high-tech developments